The pros and cons of facial recognition technology

 For the time being, though, the technology’s inadequacies and people’s reliance on it means facial recognition still has much room to grow and improve.

-What are examples of facial recognition software or apps?
+Examples of facial recognition software and apps

 Although you might not know it, there’s plenty of examples of facial recognition software available on the market today.
 This ranges from options provided by tech giants, to software created and fine tuned by smaller companies.
 Here’s a selection of a few that are available on the market today, some with free options available too.